Skip to content

 ldev osgi diag com.acme.foo.web

 Use whichever command matches the failure signal you found.
+Be honest about what these do — see Diagnose an Issue for the limits.

 6. Apply the fix locally